KnowGuard-AI/.github/profile/README.md

 The category sits on a stateless detection layer.
 We sit on a memory substrate.

-Every transaction analysed enriches a queryable knowledge graph.
-Every future detection runs against accumulated context.
-The architecture is designed around how biological memory actually works — fast episodic capture and slow semantic consolidation operating on different timescales — rather than around static rules and per-document scoring.
+Every transaction analysed enriches a queryable memory substrate.
+Every future detection runs against accumulated context.The architecture is designed around how biological memory actually works — fast episodic capture and slow semantic consolidation operating on different timescales — rather than around static rules and per-document scoring.

 Financial leakage prevention is the wedge.
 The platform is the cognitive infrastructure layer for the autonomous enterprise.